Skip to content

 737-700

-737-700 is the representative branch of the Boeing 737 family, capturing the shorter NG member built around flexibility and balanced field performance.
+737-700 is an in-service member of the Boeing 737 family, known for the shorter NG member built around flexibility and balanced field performance.

 Range 3,370 nm · Entry 1998